 Some of the most common questions we get asked are around social data.
-How do you use social data in fraud prevention?
+How do you use social data for online fraud prevention solutions?
 What’s the right way to leverage social network analysis in fraud investigations and real time decisions?
 We’ve had to deal with this issue with many of our customers, and found a few major obstacles and some very interesting use cases.

 To be able to use social data, you first have to gather and understand it.
 In Signifyd‘s system, one of the first steps we take for each automated decision is “enrichment”, using a large number of online data sources to augment the consumer’s profile and understand the information we get from you to make the best decision.